schultek/jaspr/jaspr/README.md

 When using server side rendering, you have the ability to preload data for your stateful components before rendering the html.
 Also when initializing the app on the client, you can access to this data to keep the rendering consistent.

-With `dart_web` this is build into the package and easy to do.
+With `jaspr` this is build into the package and easy to do.

 Start by using the `PreloadStateMixin` on your component state and set the type argument `T` to the data type that you want to load.
 Note that this type must be json serializable.